rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 Double click on the guest-agent directory, then double click on `qemu-ga-x86_64.msi`.
 This is a standard Windows MSI installer, follow the directions and finish the install.

-Verify that the guest agent is running on Windows:
+### Verify that the guest agent is running on Windows

 Open a PowerShell console

 ```bash linenums='1' hl_lines='1'